httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 * Issue 700: Replaced ABNF with structured headers.
 * PR 878: Removed Accept-CH-Lifetime based on feedback at IETF 105

+## Since -08
+* PR 985: Describe the bytesize cost of hints.

 # Acknowledgements